tilt-dev/tilt.build/docs/tiltfile_config.md

 ```

 ### Run a defined set of services
-Your app has many services, call them A, B, C, and D. You have defined modes you
+Your app has many services, call them A, B, C, and D. Some of your developers
-want users to be able to start (e.g. consumer vs. enterprise) and you don't want
-them to have to remember which service is necessary for which mode.
+work on consumer features, which need one subset of those services, and some of
+your developers work on enterprise features, which need a different subset.
+You
+don't want your developers to have to remember and keep up with the latest on
+which services are in which subset.
 You want to be able to write a doc that tells users to run `tilt up consumer`
-the first time and know that's enough that they'll be set up.
-Running Tilt
+and know that's enough that they'll be set up.
-subsequent times without arguments should default to the mode they already have
-set.

 #### Command-Lines
 * `tilt up`: run all services